Inverted Row

 Guide

-2. Lie on your back underneath the bar, reaching up to grab it with an overhand grip, slightly wider than shoulder-width apart.
+3. Extend your arms and grab the bar with an overhand grip, slightly wider than shoulder-width apart.

-5. Pull your chest towards the bar by bending your elbows and squeezing your shoulder blades together.
+6. Begin the movement by pulling your chest towards the bar, squeezing your shoulder blades together.

-7. Slowly lower yourself back to the starting position with control.
+9. Slowly lower yourself back to the starting position, keeping your body straight.

 Hero Image